Robert “Sully” Sullivan

 Tripp Sprague

 Tripp Sprague is a saxophonist based out of the San Diego area.
-He has performed extensively with the area’s top musicians including the band Sullyvn, his brother guitar player Peter Sprague, bassist Bob Magnusson, and pianist Geoffrey Keezer.
+He has performed extensively with the area’s top musicians including the band Sullvn, his brother guitar player Peter Sprague, bassist Bob Magnusson, and pianist Geoffrey Keezer.
 Tripp‘s musical versatility has led to invitations to perform with international acts such as Kenny Loggins, Smokey Robinson, The Little River Band, Mose Allison, The Temptations and the Four Tops.
 Tripp has recorded on numerous recordings with such artists as Todd Rundgren and Kim Carnes and.
 Tripp also runs a recording studio from his home where he has produced and recorded CDs for numerous local artists, as well as producing horn arrangements for the band sullvn.

 Sax/Flute/Harp